 It’s a question that is easy or hard to answer depending on your preference.
 Period properties range from chocolate box images of thatched cottages to imposing Victorian townhouses.
 At the other end of the scale, one could argue that new build properties can sometimes look like glorified Lego houses with no character.
 It really does come down to personal choice, but we’ve put together a few pros and cons for both types of property, which may help in your decision making.

-A period property filled with personality and character
+Buying a period property filled with personality and character

 Sash windows, high ceilings, cornices, original fireplaces, timber frames, flagstone floors, period properties often ooze wonderful architectural features that are really appealing.
 They’re part of the reason why such properties feel unique and special.